 The fall of Fort Henry and Fort Donelson in Tennessee, in February 1862 initiated a series of events that led to Union and Confederate advances on Corinth.
 The Confederates, under the leadership of General Albert Sidney Johnston, saw their trans-Appalachian defense line broken with the capture of these forts by General Ulysses S. Grant.
 Subsequently, Corinth became the new anchor for a Confederate defense of the lower South.

 Corinth National Cemetery was established in 1866 as a central burial site for approximately 2,300 Union casualties of the Battle of Corinth and similar clashes in the surrounding area.
-By late 1870 there were more than 5,688 interments in the cemetery—1,793 known and 3,895 unknown soldiers.
+By late 1870 there were more than 5,688 interments in the cemetery—1,793 known and 3,895 unknown soldiers; Roll of Honor, No. 20.
 The dead represented 273 regiments from 15 states.
-In addition, there are three Confederate interments in the cemetery – one unknown and two known soldiers.
+In addition, there are three Confederate interments in the cemetery—one unknown and two known soldiers.

 The cemetery was originally enclosed with a wooden picket fence, which was replaced by a brick wall in 1872.
 The first lodge was a wooden cottage that was replaced in 1872 and again in 1934.
 Corinth National Cemetery was listed as a National Historic Landmark in 1991 as part of several sites associated with the Battle of Corinth; it was later listed on the National Register of Historic Places in 1996.